caycehouse/free-games-claimer/README.md

 - any OS: use a process manager like [pm2](https://pm2.keymetrics.io/docs/usage/restart-strategies/)
 - Docker Compose `command: bash -c "node epic-games; node prime-gaming; node gog; echo sleeping; sleep 1d"` additionally add `restart: unless-stopped` to it.

-TODO: ~~add some server-mode where the script just keeps running and claims games e.g. every day.~~

 ### Problems?

 Check the open [issues](https://github.com/caycehouse/free-games-claimer/issues) and comment there or open a new issue.